htmlprogrammist/aviasales/README.md

 ## Installation
 1. Create a file `config.py`;
 2. Create the `token` variable and use the string containing the *API Token* received from Bot Father as the value;
 3. Create the `delay` variable and use a natural number as the value.
 The delay is specified in *seconds*.
-By default, this value is 600 (10 minutes).
+By default, this value is 600 (10 minutes);
-4. Enter `pip3 install-r requirements.txt` to install the required libraries
+4. Enter `pip3 install-r requirements.txt` to install the required libraries.

 ## NB!
 Do not send the same link to the bot several times.
 The `threading` library creates the number of requests that equals the number of times the link was sent by the user.
 There may be a situation when the bot simply lies down, giving too much load on the server with its' requests (or the parser stops transmitting values)